 Data Retention and transfers to a third country

-We securely store your data in the United Kingdom and retain it for a reasonable period or if the law or regulatory bodies require.
+We securely store your data in the United Kingdom (UK) and retain it for as long as it is required for the purpose we collect and process it for or if the law or regulatory bodies require.
 At the end of that retention period, your data will either be deleted completely or anonymised.

 What Are Your Rights

 You have specific rights in the following areas:

 • breach notification

 • to access

 • to rectification

 • to object